 Bankruptcy allows individuals who can’t pay their debts to find a manageable payment plan or eliminate some or all of their debts by liquidating their assets.
 Filing a bankruptcy claim can be complicated, however.
 What if you have a house?
 Does filing a claim in bankruptcy court mean you will lose your home?

-A simple answer is not necessarily.
 If your home mortgage payments are up to date, declaring bankruptcy may help you keep your home.
 Bankruptcy can reduce or eliminate the other debts that could prevent you from making your mortgage payments.

 This post will examine how a bankruptcy claim can affect your house and what you need to do to keep your home.
 We’ll also look at the specific circumstances around exemption amounts and which approach you should take depending on your circumstances.
 Talking with a bankruptcy lawyer near me can help you understand your area’s bankruptcy process and laws.